erleans/erleans/README.md

 ## Requirements

-Rebar3 3.13.0 or above or Elixir 1.9+.
-Easiest way to get the latest Rebar3:
+Rebar3 3.24.0 or above or Elixir 1.18+.

+The easiest way to get the latest Rebar3 if you already have a version installed is `local upgrade`:

 ``` shell
 $ rebar3 local upgrade